-MoorDyn is a lumped-mass mooring line model for simulating the dynamics of moorings connected to floating offshore structures.
+MoorDyn is a lumped-mass model for simulating the dynamics of mooring systems connected to floating offshore structures.

-It accounts for internal axial stiffness and damping forces, weight and buoyancy forces, hydrodynamic forces from Morison's equation (assuming quiescent water so far), and vertical spring-damper forces from contact with the seabed.
+It accounts for internal axial stiffness and damping forces, weight and buoyancy forces, hydrodynamic forces from Morison's equation (assuming calm water so far), and vertical spring-damper forces from contact with the seabed.
 MoorDyn's input file format is based on that of MAP.
-The model supports arbitrary line interconnections, clump weights and floats, and different line properties, and six degree of freedom rods.
+The model supports arbitrary line interconnections, clump weights and floats, different line properties, and six degree of freedom rods.

-Both forms of MoorDyn feature the same underlying mooring model, use similar input and output conventions, and are being updated and improved in parallel.
+Both forms of MoorDyn feature the same underlying mooring model, use the same input and output conventions, and are being updated and improved in parallel.
 They follow the same version numbering, with a "C" or "F" suffix for differentiation.